-The port came under the control of China in 1949, a development that dramatically slowed down the foreign trade at the port.
-The port enjoyed economic and building booms when it was permitted to implement economic reforms in 1991 by the central government.
+The port came under the control of China in 1949, a development that dramatically slowed down foreign trade at the port.
+The port saw economic and building booms when it was permitted to implement economic reforms in 1991 by the central government.

 Shanghai Shengdong International Container Terminal Company is responsible for operating Yangshan Deepwater Port.
 The port’s activities are carried out by 34 container quay cranes and 120 RTG.
-The terminal can handle containerised cargo of 2.2m TEU.
+The terminal can handle containerised cargo of 2.2 million TEU.
 The port is also facilitated by non-container terminals located on the Huangpu River.
-These terminals act as distribution centres for the remote areas of the port and contribute in the financial development of Yangtze River Valley.
+These terminals act as distribution centres for the remote areas of the port and contribute to the financial development of Yangtze River Valley.

-Due to insufficient water depth at the port’s mainland, Yangshan Deepwater Port is being developed in four phases.
-This deepwater port, which is located in the East China Sea, is 30km from the mainland and a 32.5km long bridge connects it to the mainland.
+Due to insufficient water depth at the port’s mainland, Yangshan Deepwater Port was developed in four phases.
+The deepwater port, which is located in the East China Sea, is 30km from the mainland and a 32.5km-long bridge connects it to the mainland.

 Phase II of the terminal was built with an investment of $7bn and opened for operation in December 2006.
 The terminal, which is capable of handling 2.1 million TEU, uses four berths.
-Phase III and IV are expected to be completed by 2010 and 2012, respectively.
-By 2012, the deepwater port will have 30 births and will be capable of handling 15 million TEU.
+Phase III began its operations in 2008.